shannonzylstra/lu-decomposition/README.md

 lu-decomposition
 ================
-Implementing LU decomposition in Python, using Crout's Algorithm.
+Implementing LU decomposition in Cython, using Crout's Algorithm.

 ### The "Math"